 - Near this place: You can see tweets sent while a person was in a particular area.

-In addition to the Advanced Search page itself, there’re a couple other great resources for helping to further refine your results.
-On Twitter’s search results page, you’ll have menu options for filtering results by media type, profiles, and more.
+In addition to the Advanced Search page, there are a couple of other great resources to help you refine your results.
+Twitter’s search results page has menu options for filtering results by media type, profiles, and more.